omarhagoche/marketplace-backend/README.md

 The container is used as an out-of-the-box server that has all the dependencies and compatibility issues pre-built and fixed, allowing the container to be like a server to the project, while allowing developers to modify source-code and see changes in real-time without the need of any expertise in docker systems.

-The root directory is mapped to the docker-container, so any change you make in the files will immediately be reflected inside the container... making the container practically just an engine running your code with all of its required dependencies and server enhancements, in any platform you may have, and without the need to make any changes in your local computer environments.
+The code directory is mapped to the docker-container, so any change you make in the files will immediately be reflected inside the container... making the container practically just an engine running your code with all of its required dependencies and server enhancements, in any platform you may have, and without the need to make any changes in your local computer environments.

 If you have a development environment already installed, you can still pass Laravel commands in the code directory itlsef and changes will be reflected inside the container immediately.